awsdocs/elb-network-load-balancers-user-guide/doc_source/create-listener.md

 ## Prerequisites<a name="listener-prereqs"></a>
 + You must specify a target group for the listener rule\.
 For more information, see [Create a Target Group for Your Network Load Balancer](create-target-group.md)\.
++ You must specify an SSL certificate for a TLS listener\.
+The load balancer uses the certificate to terminate the connection and decrypt requests from clients before routing them to targets\.
+For more information, see [Server Certificates](create-tls-listener.md#tls-listener-certificates)\.

 ## Add a Listener<a name="add-listener"></a>